 How do you prevent it?

 Simple.
 Never use a polyurethane as a topcoat in a garage – ever (or as a topcoat for your driveway if that’s where you intend to park your car).
-Polyurethanes, like GarageFloorCoating.com’s Poly Pro, are great topcoats for low-odor interior installations or exterior patios…but not where vehicles are parked for extended periods.
+Although polyurethanes, like GarageFloorCoating.com’s Poly Pro, are great topcoats for low-odor interior installations or exterior patios…but they aren’t where vehicles are parked for extended periods.

-Instead, use a polyaspartic hybrid as the topcoat in garages (like GarageFloorCoating.com’s Poly Hybrid).
-This “hybrid” between an epoxy and polyurethane has high solids content and extreme chemical & UV resistance…and doesn’t “amber” when exposed to car tire plasticizers.
+Instead, use a polyaspartic as the topcoat in garages (like GarageFloorCoating.com’s Poly Hybrid).
+Polyaspartics have high solids content and extreme chemical & UV resistance…and don’t “amber” when exposed to car tire plasticizers.

 How?
 Use our “10 Important Questions” slick to help you make the right choice.